 Alzheimer’s doesn’t “start” in middle age, it develops over a life time.
 So the health habits of a sixteen year old, the brain health of a twenty-five year old impacts how much at risk they are to develop the disease.
 Exercise, eat right, stay curious and learn new things, all that fights Alzheimer’s.
 Writing about this illness forced me to think deeply about the big existential questions of life, death, living and dying.
 It forced me also to think as well about family, love, loyalty, and how life has a way of going on and on.

 I will blog about that journey in the coming months.
 If you are caring for or know someone with dementia or Alzheimer’s share your experience and thoughts with me.
-You can download a free chapter from my forthcoming book.
+You may also download a free chapter from my forthcoming book here.